A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 2. Cook the Pasta

 Start cooking the tuna when the pasta is halfway done.
+Start by sauteing the garlic and tomatoes until fragrant and juices start to come out.
 By the time the sauce is ready, the pasta should be ready too.
 Set the heat low while draining the pasta so the sauce doesn't evaporate quickly.

 4. Add the Pasta to the Sauce